gaapt/gaapt.github.io/_posts/2015-8-10-We-Need-Different-Content.md

 Still, it's unclear whether other business models couldn't outpace that business model.
 Suggesting diverse content could produce longer user sessions and avoid users to get bored.
 Shouldn't websites give it a shot?

 With a Risk-Aware Recommender System, like [DRARS](https://tel.archives-ouvertes.fr/tel-01026136/document), users could carefully be exposed to different perspectives, spend more time learning about these and, consequently, help websites make more money.
-Literally everybody wins
+Literally everybody wins.

 ###Unknown Path